munibshah/munibshah.github.io/docs/index.md

 # Scalable Firewall Design

-In an ever-evolving digital landscape, designing a scalable firewall architecture is crucial for robust network security and performance.
+In an ever-evolving digital landscape, designing a scalable firewall architecture is crucial for robust network security and performance

 ## Understanding the Necessity of Scalable Firewall Architecture